dylan-k/bestrew/README.md

 bestrew
 =======

-for writers to keep track of what they're submitting for publication
+for writers to submissions of their manuscripts for publication

+brainstorming and potential features list: http://nocategories.net/ephemera/writing/writing-submission-tools/